Skip to content

 List collections Lists available indexed collections View and manage indexed data collections

-Step 3: Use Azure DevOps Toolkits in Agents
+Step 3: Add Azure DevOps Toolkits to Your Workflows

 In Agents: